-October 1, 2016 Volume 1; Issue 1
+July 1, 2017 Volume 1; Issue 1

 HIGHLIGHTS

 - ♦ Who Is PHMSA?

 - ♦ DOT

 Outreach

 - RegionalDirector

 - ♦ LPG Safety

-- ♦ Flying on/off an island?
+- ♦ Flying to/ from Alaska

-- PHMSA Training Modules
+- PHMSATrainingModules

 HAZMAT REGULATORY ASSISTANCE

 Have a question regarding the transportation of hazmat or dangerous goods?
-Utilize the PHMSA Help Desk at 1-800-HMR-4922.
+Call the PHMSA Help Desk at: 1-800-HMR-4922.
 The help desk is staffed 9:00 a.m.-5:00 p.m.
 (EST)

 Who is PHMSA?

 The Pipeline Hazardous Materials Safety Administration (PHMSA) is a U.S. Department of Transportation (DOT) agency that develops and enforces regulations for the safe, reliable, and environmentally sound operation of the nation's 2.6-millionmile pipeline transportation system and the nearly 1 million daily shipments of hazardous materials (hazmat) by land, sea, and air.
-PHMSA comprises two safety offices-the Office of Pipeline Safety and the Office of Hazardous Materials Safety (OHMS).
-OHMS carries out a national safety program, including security matters, to protect against the risks to life and property inherent in the transportation of hazmat in commerce (other than bulk transportation on board vessels).
-This is carried out by (Cont'd., on page 3) DOT Outreach The Hazardous Materials Safety and Assistance Team (HMSAT) is a dedicated group of personnel whose sole job is to conduct outreach and training under DOT.
+PHMSA comprises safety offices-the Office of Pipeline Safety and the Office of Hazardous Materials Safety (OHMS).
+OHMS carries out a national safety program, including security matters, to protect against the risks to life and property inherent in the transportation of hazmat in (Cont'd., on page 3) DOT Outreach The Hazardous Materials Safety and Assistance Team (HMSAT) is a dedicated group of personnel whose sole job is to conduct outreach and training under DOT.
 HMSAT members hold regional workshops, presentations, attend meetings, and develop media in order to convey the overall message of safety for the transportation of hazmat.
-They cover topics such as regulatory changes-upcoming and recent, broad training of Title 49 Code of Federal Regulations (CFR), and will assist with any questions or concerns brought forth by industry and local, state, and federal entities that have an interest in the safe transportation of hazmat.
+They cover topics such as regulatory changes, upcoming and recent, broad training of Title 49 Code of Federal Regulations (CFR), and will assist with any questions or concerns brought forth by industry and local, state, and federal entities that have an interest in the safe transportation of hazmat.
 HMSAT uses standard presentations, or they can customize to specific requests.
 Please contact either HMSAT representative to set up a workshop in your area, or if you have questions.

-Earl"Jack" Whitley Earl.Whitley@dot.gov (909) 937-7228
+Earl "Jack" Whitley Earl Whitley@dot.gov (909) 937-7228

 Brandon "Wes" Westbrook Brandon.Westbrook@dot.gov (425) 417-5695

-PHMSA's Outreach Specialists:

-Jack Whitley is a Transpor-(Cont'd., on p.
-3) Meet your Regional Director at PHMSA
+(Cont'd., on p.
+3)

+Meet PHMSA's Western Region Director

 Marc L. Nichols

 Marc L. Nichols brings more than 30 years of hazmat experience to his position as Director of the Western Region.
-Prior to his arrival at PHMSA, Marc spent 12 years in the U.S. Air Force as a Transportation Specialist.
+Prior to his arrival at PHMSA, Marc spent 12 vears in the U.S. Air Force as a Transportation Specialist.
 Upon completion of his military tour of duty, he performed emergency response duties with an area of focus on cylinder reclamation and radio active materials.
 Marc joined PHMSA's Southern Region in June 2003.
-He held the position of Southern Regions Representative and National Lead for the System Integrity Safety Program (SISP) from 2007-2014.
-As the national lead, his duties included developing and implementing indepth analyses, observations, and cooperative follow-up investigations to identify the
+He held the position of Southern Region Representative and National Lead for the System Integrity Safety Program (SISP) from 2007-2014.
+As the national lead, his duties included developing and implementing indepth analyses, observations. and cooperative follow-up

 (Cont'd., on p.
 2)

 (Cont'd., from p.
 1)

-root causes of safety challenges throughout the transportation system.
+investigations to identify the root causes of safety challenges throughout the transportation system.
 As the Region Director, Marc is responsible for day-to-day operations, and working with industry to ensure transparent, fair, and consistent enforcement of the regulations.
 Marc plays a key role in the region to achieve PHMSA's goal of enhancing the safe transportation of hazmat to achieve compliance.